Spirent/stc-ansible/README.md

         Authentication: CHAP_MD5
 ```

-### Loading an XML data model
+### Loading an XML Data Model

-If declarating your own data model is to complex, you can also import an existing XML data-model:
+If declaring your own data model is too complex, you can also import an existing XML data model:

 ```yaml
 - name: Copy the data model